zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 * If ``vjoinsplits`` is non-empty, ``hashJoinSplits`` is the double SHA256 of the serialization of all JoinSplits concatenated with the joinSplitPubKey;

+  * Note that the JoinSplit proofs are included in the signature hash, as with v1 and v2 transactions.
+In a future transaction digest algorithm, the proofs will likely be omitted as authentication data, in the same way that signatures are omitted here.

 * Otherwise, ``hashJoinSplits`` is a ``uint256`` of ``0x0000......0000``.

 8b: ``scriptCode``